 In the recordings, the town is mentioned as Berdagyugh, Tavuzghala, Tuzkala, Shlorut, and Volorut.
 The locals of the resident were killed and evicted from here and nowadays locals come from Artsakh, Georgia and different regions of Armenia.
 Berd has developed food industry, cattle breeding, beekeeping, gardening, viticulture, cigarette, and potato cultivation.

-The town's famous church is Saint Hovhannes.
-The museum of "Berd city's history and life.
+There is a famous church - Saint Hovhannes in this town.
+Other places of interest are the museum of "Berd city's history and life.
 It was opened in 1981 as a branch of "Sardarapat's ethnography" museum which is not so far from the city, it is located in a beautiful place, near "Soran park".